mbr/remand/README.rst

 remand
 ======

 .. warning:: At this point, remand is under heavy development.
-Use at your own
+Documentation
-             risk (and give plenty of feedback)!
+             may be out of date, things might break and API may be gone the next morning and not call you back.
+Use at your own risk (and give plenty of feedback)!